 Onslaught pattern attack ships form the mainstay of Ork escort squadrons, being solid and heavily armed vessels for their size.
-The Onslaught's gun batteries are exceedingly powerful (if unreliable) but have a limited fire arc, which reduces them to making strafing passes and attack runs on targets to their front.
-Onslaughts are vulnerable to attacks from their sides and rear, their crude armour and shielding being little better than that of a Cobra class destroyer.
-The prow of an Onslaught is heavily armoured however, making it well capable of surviving a head-on encounter with even cruiser class weapony in combat Onslaught squadrons are frequently the first wave of and attack.
+The Onslaught's gun batteries are exceedingly powerful (if unreliable) but have a limited fire arc, which reduces them to making strafing Onslaught is heavily armoured however, making it well capable of surviving a head-on encounter with even cruiser class weaponry.
+In combat Onslaught squadrons are frequently the first wave of an Ork attack.
 They rush forward, heedless of risk, to rake enemy ships with fire.
-Escort squadrons can be blown apart in an instant in a headhead attack like this.
-In the Gothic War, commanders soon learned to keep Onslaughts at arm's length and destroy them with attace craft, torpedoes or long range fire.
+Escort squadrons can be blown apart in an instant in a head-tohead attack like this.
+In the Gothic War, commanders soon learned to keep Onslaughts at arm's length and destroy them with attack craft, torpedoes or long range fire.